neuropoly/slicercart/SlicerCART/docs/_build/html/_sources/purpose.rst.txt

 Purpose
 ==================

-This section explains the rationale behind SlicerCART and its purpose.
+This section explains the rationale behind SlicerCART.

 **Rationale:**

-- Manual segmentation and classification tasks are required in the research setting related to medical imaging artificial intelligence tool development
+- Curating large, high-quality datasets is a resource-intensive foundation critical to developing artificial intelligence models that deliver high performance.
+However, many commonly used open-source solutions do not offer a way to easily navigate through a list of cases, perform version control or customize the annotation workflow to specific tasks.
+Some software suffer from complex installation processes and lack intuitive image visualization features.

-- An open-source solution for such tasks would better benefit the research setting
+- To address these challenges, SlicerCART—*Slicer Configurable Annotation Review Tool*—was developed as a solution to lower the barrier to dataset creation.

-- Actual open-source solutions that enable imaging viewing and annotation are not optimal from an end-user standpoint (especially from various background), increasing the already high burden of manual segmentation and classification tasks
+- This Slicer module provides a time-efficient, open-source platform for manual segmentation and classification across large datasets, with tools for quality control and structured data output.

-- A workflow aimed to efficiently navigate through a dataset while performing manual segmentation / correction, including revision steps and robust annotation consistency assessment is crucial for handling large amount of data and provide the best ground-truth references segmentation as possible.
+- Moreover, when performing quality control of existing segmentation (whether manual or automatic), it would be great to have the possibility to directly modify the existing segments and get a new corrected versions, efficiently.
+Only few existing open-source solutions may offer yet this option, except SlicerCART.